Zingst: Geology, climate and natural region

 The peninsula of Zingst or the Zingst is the easternmost part of the Fischland-Darß-Zingst peninsula that lies between the city of Rostock and town of Stralsund on the southern Baltic Sea coast.
 With a length of just under 20 km and a width of 2 to 4 km the Zingst stretches eastwards from the adjacent peninsula of Darß.
 It is bounded to the north by the Baltic and to the south by the lagoons of Barther Bodden und Grabow, that belong to the Darss-Zingst Bodden Chain.
-The island of Großer Werder, which once lay off the eastern coast of Zingst, has now become attached as a peninsula as a result of sanding up.
+The island of Großer Werder, once lay off the eastern coast of Zingst, and now forms a peninsula as a result of sanding up.

 The land bridge to Darß to the west is only about 100 meters wide and right on the Baltic Sea.
 At this spot in 1874 the inlet of Prerower Strom, which had hitherto lined the lagoon and the Baltic, was artificially closed following the 1872 Baltic Sea flood.
 Only since that time has Zingst no longer been an island.

 The settlement heart of the village of Zingst lies between the Freesenbruch in the west, the Baltic in the north, the Alte Straminke, an old sea inlet with its surrounding marshes, in the east, and the channel of Zingster Strom in the south.
 The village is barely above sea level, so that it has to be protected from storm floods by dykes.
 Further east, on the Zingster Strom, is the village of Müggenburg.

 East of the village of Zingst lies a large forest, very rich in wildlife, called the Osterwald.
 Beyond that are the Sund Meadows (Sundischen Wiesen) named after Stralsund.
 The easternmost point of the peninsula is Pramort.